VearnFinance/faq/README.md

 - You can post your proposal on-chain first, but if people haven't talked about it, they probably won't vote for it.

 ### How do I make a proposal?
-- The default template for proposals can be found on [Github](https://github.com/iearn-finance/YIPS/blob/master/yip-X.md) + on the [forum](https://gov.yearn.finance/) if you make a post under proposals or discussion it will autofill in the template as well.
+- The default template for proposals can be found on [Github](https://github.com/iearn-finance/YIPS/blob/master/yip-X.md) + on the [forum](https://gov.yearn.finance/) if you make a post under proposals or discussion it will auto-fill in the template as well.

 ### Who can make a proposal?
 - Anyone can post a proposal both on the forum and on-chain.